Granadilla

 GRANADILLA’S PUBLIC HEALTH CHALLENGE

 Two of the most common illnesses seen by community members in Granadilla are respiratory infections and diarrheal diseases.
 Both of these can be prevented by proper in-home public health infrastructure and sanitation education.
 Community members noted that there are about 20 new homes that do not have latrines and about 50 homes with latrines that do not function well.
 Less than 10% of the homes in Granadilla have eco-stoves, and about 10% of homes are estimated to have cement floors.
-All of these living situations provide to health risks and poor sanitation in the home.
+All of these living situations lead to health risks and poor sanitation in the home.

 NA